vegaprotocol/documentation/docs/concepts/trading-on-vega/discounts-rewards.md

 * How long a reward is offered
 * How the reward is distributed to those eligible, pro-rata or by rank
 * How many epochs a trader's activity is evaluated
+* If the reward is available to individuals or those on a team

 Extra rewards for validators can also be set up.
 Learn more about them on the [validator scores and rewards page](../vega-chain/validator-scores-and-rewards.md#validator-metric-based-rewards).